 Concept maps are assimilation theory's major methodological tool.
 Ausubel's (Ausubel, 1968) assimilation theory belongs to the family of theories contributing to a constructivist model of human representational processes.
 Ausubel posited that meaningful learning involves the assimilation of new concepts and propositions into existing cognitive structures.
 This assimilation of new meaning leads to progressive differentiation and reintegration of cognitive structures.
-He explicated various forms of meaningful (as opposed to rote) learning involving the assimilation of new information.
-Ausubel assumed that meaningful learning requires that the learner's cognitive framework contain relevant anchoring ideas to which new material can be related.
+He explicated various forms of meaningful learning requires that the learner's cognitive framework contain relevant anchoring ideas to which new material can be related.
 Indeed, he argued that the most important single factor influencing learning is what the learner already knows.
 Ascertain this and teach accordingly.